-As well as the Holy Spirit being our helper and guiding us into all truth, the Holy Spirit can give us a "Rhema" word of God.
-This kind of revelatory word is sometimes referred to as a "word in season" (Proverbs 15:23), or an apt word right on time when it is needed.
+As the Holy Spirit is our helper and guides us into all truth, the Holy Spirit can give us a "Rhema" word of God.
+This kind of revelatory word is sometimes called a "word in season" (Proverbs 15:23) or an apt word right on time when needed.
 What is meant by a Rhema word?
-Two Greek words are translated into English as Word, Rhema, and Logos.
-The Greek word Rhema means an utterance or a revelatory picture, vision, or timely word.
-It can be a portion of Scripture that "speaks" to the heart of a believer, something highly relevant to a current situation in a believer's life; or it can be a clear revelatory thought to take a particular course of action.
+Two Greek words are translated into English as Word, Rhema and Logos.
+The Greek word Rhema means an utterance, a revelatory picture, a vision, or a timely word.
+It can be a portion of Scripture that "speaks" to the heart of a believer, i.e., something highly relevant to a current situation in a believer's life, or it can be a clear, revelatory thought to take a particular action.
 It often has a "know-so" within the core of a person's life.
 The other word, Logos, speaks of Scripture that is read and meditated on in the Bible.
 We need both.

-Unless one can check out the Greek translation, we cannot know the intent of the writer, but the distinction of the two words is important for us to understand.
+Unless one can check out the Greek translation, we cannot know the writer's intent, but the distinction between the two words is essential for us to understand.
 For instance, Jesus said, "Man shall not live by bread alone, but by every word [rhema] that proceeds out of the mouth of God" (Matthew 4:4).
 In another place, Christ said, "The words [rhema] that I speak to you are spirit, and they are life" (John 6:63).
-The thought is that there are certain times in certain situations when God will breathe life into a passage from the Scriptures that will meet a need, or a particular leading of the Spirit to take a certain course of action.
+The thought is that there are certain times in certain situations when God breathes life into a passage from the Scriptures that will meet a need, or a particular leading of the Spirit to take a specific course of action.
 For instance, when Paul was hindered from preaching the word of God in Asia, he had a vision of a man of Macedonia inviting him to cross into Europe and preach in Macedonia (Acts 16:6-10).
 In Paul's case, it was a revelatory vision.

-The Spirit of God may speak in a time of prayer, maybe with a simple phrase that pops into your mind, but it can also be words from Scripture or a song, etc. God can use many ways to speak a Rhema word to His people, just as He used many different illustrations, stories, and parables to communicate while He was with His disciples.
+The Spirit of God may speak in a time of prayer, maybe with a simple phrase that pops into your mind, but it can also be words from Scripture or a song, etc. God can use many ways to speak a "Rhema" word to His people, just as He used many different illustrations, stories, and parables to communicate while He was with His disciples.
 A true revelation from God, a "Rhema" word, will never contradict, supersede, or go against the Scriptures.
-We need to be open to receive this type of encouragement and direction from the Holy Spirit, but always check any impressions whether personal or coming to you from another person or source, alongside the Word of God.
-The Word of God and the Holy Spirit will always agree, as they are from the same source, and if something comes from God it will often have His accompanying peace.
-We should be careful about giving directional words to young Christians, though.
-Those who have little experience of being led by the Spirit can be led astray as they look up to those who are older in the Lord.
-We should not be junior Holy Spirit to others.
-Paul, the apostles word helps us here, "But he who prophesies speaks to men for their edification, encouragement, and comfort" (1 Corinthians 14:3).
-When it comes to giving words to others, it is wise to ask the Lord before we give it, if it will edify, encourage, or comfort them, and limit ourselves to those three.
+We must be open to receiving this type of encouragement and direction from the Holy Spirit, but we must always check any impressions against the plumb line

+The Word of God and the Holy Spirit will always agree, as they are from the same source, and if something comes from God, it will often have His accompanying peace.
+We should be careful about giving directional words to young Christians, though, for those with little experience of being led by the Spirit can be led astray as they look up to those older in the Lord.
+We should not be a junior Holy Spirit to others.
+Paul the Apostle helps us here: "But he who prophesies speaks to men for their edification, encouragement, and comfort" (1 Corinthians 14:3).
+When it comes to giving words to others, it is wise to ask the Lord before we offer it to evaluate if it will edify, encourage, or comfort them, and limit ourselves to those three.